pelectron/static_gui_library/markdown/integrating.md

     if(/* new user input*/){
       // received some user input from the embedded system,
       /// for example from a keyboard or button.
-      // This input needs to be translated into an sgl::Input sgl::Input i = ...;
+      // This input needs to be translated into an sgl::input sgl::input i = ...;

       // let the menu handle the user input ec = m.handle_input(i);